cynotebo/KM-Ready-Lab/KM-Ready-Lab/workshops/Module 2.md

 ![](images/createappbutton.png)

+*Note - you may get a message that CORS needs to be enabled.
+If you see this window, plesase click on Enable CORS in order to proceed*.

 You should now see the application designer view that we will be walking through to build our web page.

 ![](images/design1.png)